-Let's look at this section of the page in Design view.
+Look at this section of the page in Design view.
 Figure 2-19 shows how the product table should appear at this point.

 Figure 2-19.
 Design view of the product category lists after adding the last set of selection controls.